metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/README.md

 source of ideas for building your own bundle.

 This bundle uses [Dist::Zilla::Role::PluginBundle::PluginRemover](https://metacpan.org/pod/Dist%3A%3AZilla%3A%3ARole%3A%3APluginBundle%3A%3APluginRemover) and
 [Dist::Zilla::Role::PluginBundle::Config::Slicer](https://metacpan.org/pod/Dist%3A%3AZilla%3A%3ARole%3A%3APluginBundle%3A%3AConfig%3A%3ASlicer) so I can remove or configure any plugin as needed.

 This is more or less equivalent to the following `dist.ini`:

+    ; updates the dist.ini to include an authordep on this bundle at its ; current $VERSION.
+    [DROLSKY::BundleAuthordep]

     ; Picks one of these - defaults to DROLSKY::MakeMaker
     [DROLSKY::MakeMaker]